 “Bribery” isn’t so bad…

-Your older child used to be your only child—and now he’s one of two (or more if it was multiples!).
+Your older child used to be your only child–and now he’s one of two (or more if it was multiples!).
 Make him feel special with a “big sibling gift” that’s from the new arrival.
 You can make this gift a favorite toy he’s been longing for, or a small token.
-Bonus points if your gift will occupy him during nursing sessions and diaper changes.
-The Preschool Skills book will keep a toddler or preschooler busy for hours thanks to matching games, stickers and other games.
+Bonus points if your gift will occupy him during nursing sessions and diaper changes, like a sticker book or a tablet device loaded with kid-friendly apps!

 Stick to the old house rules